Platoniq/wilder-journal/_call_to_actions/contact.md

 ---
 uid: cta-contact
 en:
-  title: Contact us
-  content: "Fill in the form to contact us:"
+  title: Let's be awesome together!
+  content: We'd love to meet you and our knowledgeable staff will be happy to
+    answer any of your questions.
+Contact us!
   button:
     label: Send
   image:
-    path: /assets/media/no_image-cta.png
+    path: /media/stickers/wilder-journal-1/sticker9.png
     alt: Alt text contact en
-  form_fields: >
+  form_fields: |
     <fieldset class="pj-cta-contact">
       <label for="name">Name</label>
       <input type="text" name="name" />